timbrockley/hugo-timbrockley-github-io/content/development/htmx-golang.md

 description: "Basic HTMX Application using Go 1.22 with net/http and html/template."
 date: 2024-04-20
 image: "/images/development/htmx-golang/htmx_golang_200x200.png"
-categories: ["development", "htmx", "go"]
+categories: ["development", "htmx", "go", "programming"]
-tags: ["htmx", "golang", "go", "template", "templates", "templating"]
+tags: ["htmx", "go", "golang", "template", "templates", "templating"]
 ---

 Basic HTMX Application using Go 1.22 with the [net/http](https://pkg.go.dev/net/http) package to create a simple HTTP Server and the [html/template](https://pkg.go.dev/html/template) package to generate basic templates.

 This post is intended for developers who have a basic knowledge of HTML and Go.
 It serves purely as an example for educational purposes only and it should not be used in production.

 ## Package Name and Imports